 details mentioned above are a mere guide to know your constitution, but if you are eager to learn more about your constitution, visiting an Ayurvedic health counselor is recommended.

-Ayurvedic physicians and healers can help identify your dosha.
+Physicians and healers can help identify your dosha.
 They can also give a customized recommendation of your diet and lifestyle depending on your dosha.
-It will help you balance your
+It will help you balance your energies,